NEOEDD supports small businesses with workshops, loans, and other resources to maximize their success.

 Click the example to find out more.

 The registration form includes questions to collect demographic data.
 We are committed to diversity, equity, and inclusion, and view data as an essential tool to help track our progress in serving the region’s communities and to help our staff improve our programs and services.
 Personal information is held in confidence and will only be used after it is aggregated.
 Information on income levels helps us determine if grant funding can be used to help cover the cost of offering the workshops.
-If you identify as low-moderate income, we will contact you to request income documentation.
+If you identify as low-moderate income, we may contact you to request income documentation.
 If you have any questions about the registration process, please contact [email protected]

 “Community capital” is one way to express the idea that a town or county can, and should, support its own economy to the greatest extent possible.
 You don’t have to be a millionaire to invest in your neighbors.